 It goes without saying that you should always start with songs that are easy enough to nail down the fundamentals.
 You’re in luck because I have compiled a list of easy fingerpicking songs for beginners that you will know and love.
 These songs are perfect for newbies to learn how to play fingerstyle.
 I’ve also included an excellent video tutorial for each!

-Here is a List of Easy Fingerpicking Songs
+List of Easy Fingerpicking Songs for Beginners

 1. Stand by Me by Ben E. King